-You can run commands in the background locally using nohup or by adding & to your command.
-Both methods won't work if you're running remote command via SSH because the command will block the session and only exit once the remote command finishes executing.
+You can run commands in the background on your local machine using nohup or by appending & to your command.
+Both methods won't work if you run remote commands via SSH because the command will block the session and only exit once the remote command finishes executing.

 Running a remote command automated via a script will not be efficient if it requires an active connection and fails to run in the background.

 To execute remote ssh command in the background without this issue, you need to prevent SSH from blocking for input by redirecting the output to /dev/null and automatically run commands in the background.